Introduction to gravitational redshift of quantum photons propagating in curved spacetime: Gravitational redshift of realistic photons

 \subsection{Quantum modelling of gravitational redshift}

 We have now understood that we need to refine the question posed above by Bob.
-Specifically, Bob will ask the following: \textit{which transformation $T(\alpha)$ will be implemented by a unitary operator when acting on realistic photons?} To answer this question, we work backwards and note that Bob will describe the received photon as $\hat{A}_{\omega_0'}=\int_0^\infty d\omega\,F'_{\omega_0'}(\omega)e^{-i\omega\tau}\phi_{\omega}'(y^\mu(\tau))\,\hat{a}_\omega$ as a function of the frequency $\omega$ as measured \textit{locally} in his laboratory with respect to his proper time $\tau$, while the expected photon has the expression $\hat{A}_{\omega_0}=\int_0^\infty d\omega\,F_{\omega_0}(\omega)e^{-i\omega\tau}\phi_{\omega}(y^\mu(\tau))\,\hat{a}_\omega$.
+Specifically, Bob will ask the following: \textit{which transformation $T(\alpha)$ will be implemented by a unitary operator when acting on realistic photons?} To answer this question, we work backwards and note that Bob will describe the received photon as $\hat{A}_{\omega_0'}=\int_0^\infty d\omega\,F'_{\omega_0'}(\omega)e^{-i\omega\tau}\phi_{\omega}'(y^\mu(\tau))\,\hat{a}_\omega$ as a function of the frequency $\omega$ as measured \textit{locally} in his laboratory with respect to his proper time $\tau$, while the expected photon has the expression $\hat{A}_{\omega_0}=\int_0^\infty d\omega\,F_{\omega_0}(\omega)e^{-i\omega(\tau-\tilde{\lambda}_\perp)}\phi_{\omega}(y^\mu(\tau))\,\hat{a}_\omega$.
 Bob then imposes a transformation where \textit{each} frequency variable $\omega$ that appears in the definition of $\hat{A}_{\omega_0}$ transforms according to $T(\alpha):\omega\rightarrow\omega'=\alpha\omega$, see \cite{Bruschi:Ralph:2014}.
 This means that the transformation for Bob reads {

-} where Bob needed to introduce a general function $g(\alpha)$ in front of $\omega\tau$ because of the fact that the photon sent is generated with respect to the proper time of Alice.
+} where Bob needed to introduce a general function $g(\alpha)$ in front of $\omega\tau$ because of the fact that the photon sent is generated with respect to the proper time of Alice, which does not coincide with his own.
 Thus, according to \eqref{deviation:path:final:second}, \eqref{first:useful:expression:fat:photon} and the discussion in between, he needs to maintain some additional freedom in order to compensate for the difference in proper time between his clock and the clock at Alice's location.
 This function will be determined below.
-Note that we now correctly have $[\hat{A}_{\omega_0},\hat{A}_{\omega_0}^\dag]=1$ since $\int_0^{+\infty}|F_{\omega_0}(\omega)\tilde{\phi}_{\omega}(y^\mu(\tau))|^2=1$ as it is immediate to verify directly.
+Note that we now correctly have $[\hat{A}_{\omega_0'}',\hat{A}_{\omega_0'}^{'\dag}]=[\hat{A}_{\omega_0},\hat{A}_{\omega_0}^\dag]=1$ since $\int_0^{+\infty}|F_{\omega_0}(\omega)\tilde{\phi}_{\omega}(y^\mu(\tau))|^2=1$ as it is immediate to verify directly.

 Bob is now tempted to make the following identification:

 since it is easy to see that $\int_0^{+\infty}|F_{\omega_0}(\omega)\tilde{\phi}_{\omega}(y^\mu(\tau))|^2=1$ implies $\int_0^{+\infty}|F'_{\omega_0'}(\omega)\tilde{\phi}_{\omega}'(y^\mu(\tau))|^2=1$.